 The underwriting fee is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
-The underwriting fee is \$ per share.
+The underwriting fee is \$1.19 per share.
 The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Without option to purchase additional shares exercise
+Without option to purchase additional shares exercise to purchase additional shares addit

-Per Share \$ \$
+Per Share \$ 1.19 \$ 1.19

-Total \$ \$
+Total \$ 16.660.000 \$ 19,159,000